Convex-Dev/design/cad/001_arch/README.md

 ### 3. State

-The State data structure that represents all information contained within the CVM.
+The State is a data structure that represents all information managed by the CVM.

 Peers MUST maintain a copy of the current consensus State.